Corrector Yui: Correctors

 Corrector Software No. 2, The Synchronizer.
-Not much is known about this Corrector, since he was lost at the beginning of the series.
-At the end of the first season it is revealed that he was corrupted and became the Corruptor program War Wolf.
-His ability is similar to Wolf (using fire bursts as weapons), and one of the Correctors that has excellent fighting abilities on his own.
-His power of fire can be bestowed to other Correctors, to let them access the Fire Element Suit.
-He has a loyal personality, seems to have some feelings for Yui (refused Professor Inukai's orders to run from Grosser and goes save Inukai, or is the one that opposes Inukai's decision to transfer Corrector power from Yui to Haruna, refuses to become Haruna's ally and confesses in front of Inukai he want to follow Yui until the end).
-Beagle infections force him to stay in War Wolf form for most of the 2nd season, reminding him of his bad deeds in the past, causing him to become rather explosive, and Yui's attitude doesn't help either (she always call him "Doggy" out of habit, which annoys him).
-In the finale, He's back to true form and hugged with Yui who blushed.
+Not much is known about him, since he was lost at the beginning of the series.
+At the end of the first season, it is revealed that he was corrupted and became the Corruptor program War Wolf.
+His ability is similar to Wolf, using fire bursts as weapons, and he has excellent fighting abilities on his own.
+His power of fire can be bestowed to other Correctors, allowing them to access the Fire Element Suit.
+He has a loyal personality and seems to have feelings for Yui, confessing to Inukai that he wants to follow her until the end.
+The Beagle virus forces him to stay in War Wolf form for most of the second season, reminding him of his previous bad deeds and causing him to become rather explosive, which is worsened by Yui's attitude and her calling him "Doggy".
+In the finale, he returns to his original form and embraces Yui.